-Many people view naturally pink lips as a sign of beauty or health.
+People may view naturally pink lips as a sign of beauty.
 However, lips come in many colors, sizes, and shapes.
-It is possible to change the color of the lips naturally, but often, the effect is temporary.
+It may be possible to naturally change lip color to pink, but often, the effect is temporary.

 In this article, we will look at ways people can get pink lips naturally by using some simple home remedies and lip care techniques.